andi1984/kirby-stackexchange-plugin/README.md

 `$stackExchangeObj = new stackexchange('YOUR API KEY');`

 The plugin will use your api key for all further requests.

-But again: that's optional.
+But again: The key parameter is optional.
 You don't need it.

 Furthermore I plan to add a nice data output structure for release 1.0.

+*So please let me know about your use cases, how you would use it or which features you want to have.
+This would be a really great help to get the right structure and features.*

 Finally
 -----